glouw/blog/_posts/2023-11-07-Compiling-To-ANSI-C-Switch-Statements-And-Gotos.md

 pointers, operators, and everything else that makes a language expressive, of course).
 Furthermore, ANSI-C proves to serve as a highly portable stack machine (with a bit of creativity), which makes a perfect target for compilation (or transpilation if we are being pedantic).
-I have a fully functional `switch` compiler/transpiler that you can find on my [GitHub page](https://github.com/glouw/switch).
+I have a fully functional `switch` compiler / transpiler that you can find on my [GitHub page](https://github.com/glouw/switch).
 There are more `switch` examples there to be found, including string usage, and integer printing (I regulated myself to _only_ having access to libc's `putchar`, which is accessed through the `$` operator).